scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 No soylent today, just ate some nachos and then went to a friends place for a cookout where she had smoked a couple pork shoulders.
 It was good.

+### Day 307

+No soylent today, nachos for lunch again, then had asome asian food for dinner along with some leftovers from the other day.
+Tomorrow will be back to the usual though.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/